mefengl/what-i-read/README.md

 05

 http://www.fairpoint.net/~jpierce/staring_into_the_singularity.htm , The entirety of human knowledge will be understood, just as we perceive the color red from giant pixels.
 This idea is amazing.

+19

+https://a16z.com/the-techno-optimist-manifesto , This demonstrates the common thoughts of an optimist.